South Korea Tourist Visa

 This will then take you to another page where you must agree to the terms and conditions and enter your valid email address.
 Once you click next, you can type up your question or concerns, and you'll receive feedback on the same email you used.

-Now you can seamlessly apply for your K-ETA and enjoy your visit or business trip to South Korea.
+Now you can seamlessly apply for your K-ETA and enjoy your visit or business trip to The Republic of Korea.
 If you're there for business, make sure you have time to see some attractions.
 South Korea is really beautiful!

 In principle, foreign nationals cannot stay in Korea beyond the period of stay granted upon entry.
 If you want to stay long-term, you need to obtain an appropriate visa at a diplomatic mission of the Republic of Korea.
 Those who enter Korea visa-free with a K-ETA can stay up to the visa-free sojourn period granted to their country per visit.